Ryszard Kukliński: Biography

 Kukliński was born in Warsaw to a working-class family with strong Catholic and socialist traditions.
 During World War II, his father became a member of the Polish resistance movement; he was captured by the Gestapo, and subsequently died in the Sachsenhausen concentration camp.
 After the war, Kukliński began a successful career in the Polish People's Army.
+In 1964, he began work in Polish espionage and counterintelligence operations.
 In 1968, he took part in preparations for the Warsaw Pact's invasion of Czechoslovakia.
-Disturbed by the invasion, and by the brutal crushing of the parallel Polish 1970 protests, in 1972, Kukliński sent a letter to the US embassy in Bonn describing himself as an army officer from a Communist country, and requested a secret meeting.
+Disturbed by the invasion, and by the brutal crushing of the parallel Polish 1970 protests, in 1972, Kukliński sent a letter to the US embassy in Bonn describing himself as an army officer from a Communist country and requesting a secret meeting.

 In 1994, Kukliński said that his awareness of the "unambiguously offensive" nature of Soviet military plans was an important factor in his decision to communicate the details of those plans to the United States, adding that "Our front could only be a sacrifice of Polish blood at the altar of the Red Empire".
 Kukliński was also concerned that his homeland would be turned into a nuclear wasteland as the Warsaw Pact's superiority in conventional forces would mean NATO would respond to military action with tactical nuclear weapons.

 Between 1972 and 1981, he passed 35,000 pages of mostly Soviet secret documents to the CIA.
 The documents described Moscow's strategic plans regarding the use of nuclear weapons, technical data about the T-72 tank and 9K31 Strela-1 missiles, the whereabouts of Soviet anti-aircraft bases in Poland and East Germany, the methods used by the Soviets to avoid spy satellite detection of their military hardware, plans for the imposition of martial law in Poland, and many other matters.

 He was the first foreign recipient of the Distinguished Intelligence Medal.